Naifeng/Variant-Selection/README.md

 `Baseline` contains naive implementations of the blur operation on CPU and GPU.

 In `FEniCS`:
 * `experiments` contains code for FEniCS CFD solver.
-Dataset can be generated in two ways: varying the parameter linearly and logistically
+Dataset can be generated in two ways: varying the parameter linearly or logistically
 * `prediction_for_linear` contains the performance prediction model for the linearly generated dataset
 * `prediction_for_log` contains the performance prediction model for the logistically generated dataset
 * `results` contains code for plotting the results